-Welcome to the 9th Interdisciplinary World Congress on Low Back & Pelvic Girdle Pain held in Singapore.
+Welcome to the 10th Interdisciplinary World Congress on Low Back & Pelvic Girdle Pain held in Antwerp, Belgium.

 This series of programs, initiated in 1992 by Andry Vleeming and the late Vert Mooney aims to promote and facilitate interdisciplinary knowledge and to create a consensus on prevention, diagnosis and treatment of acute and chronic lumbopelvic pain.
 Held every three years, this congress welcomes health care professionals, practitioners, academics, researches and policymakers from all continents.

 The theme of the 2019 World Congress is Applying the evidence to reduce disability.